magepages/mpdocs/docs/auto-assign-customer-group/index.md

 ![](https://i.imgur.com/1jaerAe.png)

-- This is where customers' accounts are transferred from this Customer Group to another Customer Group.
+- This shown info of customers' accounts which are transferred from this Customer Group to another Customer Group.
-- From Manage Logs, admin can capture basic information such as ID, Customers Name, Customer Email, Original Group, Destined Group, Rule Name, Update Date.
+- From **Manage Logs**, admin can view basic information such as ID, Customers Name, Customer Email, Original Group, Destined Group, Rule Name, Update Date.
-- In addition, admin can filter, change store view, hide / display columns.
+- Also, admin can filter, change store view, hide/ display columns.